citizenpay/js-sdk/README.md

 ## Orders

-The orders module provides functionality for creating and managing orders through the CitizenPay API.
+The orders module provides functionality for creating and managing orders through the Citizen Pay API.
 This is the primary way to integrate payment flows into your application.

 ### Types